Funnel of cruise ship struck by lightning, bursts into flames in port at Genoa, Italy -- Sott.net

 Latest News

+- Michael Savage: 'Taking down Trump' has potential to provoke a civil war

+- Earthquakes in strange places: Shallow magnitute 5.1 shakes the second largest meteorite crater in the world in Western Australia

-- Funnel of cruise ship struck by lightning, bursts into flames in port at Genoa, Italy
+- Flashback: Funnel of cruise ship struck by lightning, bursts into flames in port at Genoa, Italy

 - Zookeeper dies following bear attack at Swedish wildlife park